TOP

 Anna-Christina Cabrales (Wine Enthusiast): That's what I enjoy about these wines.
 As I keep going back to wines like the 2000 or 2010 Lucas, I wouldn't be sure what it was if I didn't know.

 Tegan Passalacqua: I think, at least for the 1997 Turleys, if I was tasting them blind I would guess that they come from the Southern Rhône.
 The come across as more like older Grenache-based reds.
 I agree with Heather that the two Turleys are different from each other, but the thing about them as Lodi Zinfandels, just as I find in older Southern Rhônes, is they have green or black tea aromatics.
-It's a signature for me, especially for Lodi Zinfandel that isn't over-oaked or overripe.
+It's a signature for me, especially for Lodi Zinfandel which isn't over-oaked or overripe.
 It's something of an herbaceousness, but a beautifully distinct herbaceousness.

 Tonya Pitts: In the past, when tasting older Zinfandels, I've found that they start to taste more like Italian reds, and bear less and less resemblance to California Zinfandel.